Chairman and Chief Executive Officer, Warner Bros.

 Tsujihara received his bachelor’s degree in business administration from the University of Southern California and his MBA from Stanford University.
 Upon attaining his MBA from Stanford, Tsujihara founded QuickTax, Inc., an Internet company specializing in applying the convenience of the Internet to functions such as the electronic filing of tax and financial data, and retail tax preparation as well.
 Prior to attending Stanford, he spent four years as a manager in Ernst & Young’s entertainment division, working in the audit and merger and acquisitions areas.

 In addition to his professional commitments, Tsujihara sits on the Boards of Directors for the MPAA, City Year Los Angeles (an education-focused, nonprofit organization), the Los Angeles Sports & Entertainment Commission and the Verdugo Hills Hospital Foundation.
-He is a member of the Board of Trustees of the AFI and serves on the Stanford Graduate School of Business Advisory Council and the USC School of Cinematic Arts (SCA) Board of Councilors.
+He is a member of the Board of Trustees of the AFI and the MPTF Foundation Board of Governors and serves on the Stanford Graduate School of Business Advisory Council and the USC School of Cinematic Arts (SCA) Board of Councilors.
 He is a member of AMPAS, BAFTA and the Los Angeles Coalition for the Economy & Jobs.